 ●Guidelines from the major guideline-setting bodies consider active surveillance the preferred option for men with low-risk, clinically localized prostate cancer and a potential option for those with favorable intermediate-risk disease.
 (See 'Guideline recommendations' above and "Prostate cancer: Risk stratification and choice of initial treatment".)

 ●Identification of patients whose disease is at low risk for progression for an extended period is a critical issue in the choice of active surveillance for men with prostate cancer.
-Key criteria include clinically localized disease (≤T2a), grade group 1 (Gleason grade 6), and serum prostate-specific antigen (PSA) ≤10 ng/mL.
+Key criteria include clinically localized disease (≤T2a (table 1)), grade group 1 (Gleason grade 6), and serum prostate-specific antigen (PSA) ≤10 ng/mL.
 (See 'Patient selection' above.)

 ●For patients being managed with active surveillance, careful monitoring is required to detect early evidence of an increased risk of progression.
 (See 'Surveillance strategy' above.)

 •Repeat prostate biopsy is generally recommended within the first year to rule out high-grade disease missed on the original biopsy.
 Repeat subsequent biopsies should be performed every two to five years.